-ANMEF & Rabaul Tour
+ANMEF, AE-1 & Rabaul Tour (Frangipani festival)

-Also discover Second World War sites including the Montevideo Maru Memorial, Japanese submarine pens, landing barge caves, the New Guinea Club, Bita Paka Cemetery and safely experience looking at an active volcano.
+You will also visit important Second World War sites including the Montevideo Maru Memorial, Japanese submarine pens, landing barge caves, the New Guinea Club, Bita Paka Cemetery and safely experience looking at an active volcano.

-Suitable for all ages and fitness levels, the dates are: 10 - 15 Sept 2017.
+Suitable for all ages and fitness levels, the dates are: 10 - 17 Sept 2018.